Hilary Beckles: Academic career

-Beckles joined the University of the West Indies (UWI) as a history lecturer at its campus in Mona, Jamaica, in 1979, but transferred to its Cave Hill campus in 1984.
+Beckles joined the University of the West Indies (UWI) as a history lecturer at its campus in Mona, Jamaica in 1979, but transferred to its Cave Hill campus in 1984.
 Having been named a senior research fellow at the London-based Institute of Commonwealth Studies in 1986, he was named Chairman of the History Department at UWI in 1992, a role he served in until 1996, and he subsequently served as dean of the Faculty of Humanities from 1994 to 1998.
 Beckles received a personal professorship in 1993, the university's youngest appointment to the position.
-His work has covered a variety of areas within the broader topic of Afro-Caribbean history, with works covering early slave rebellions in Barbados, the role of women in the slave trade, and the greater effects of colonialism on present Barbadian society.
+His work has covered a variety of topics within the broader area of Afro-Caribbean history, with works covering early slave rebellions in Barbados, the role of women in the slave trade, and the greater effects of colonialism on present Barbadian society.
 Other works have focused more specifically on Barbadian history, including education, telecommunications, the labour movement, and sporting culture.

 Involvement with cricket

 Having authored several papers and essays on the role of cricket in British West Indian culture, Beckles was the driving force behind the establishment of the Centre for Cricket Research at the Cave Hill campus in 1994, which resulted in the refurbishment of the on-campus 3Ws Oval.
 Two years later, in 1996, he convinced the West Indies Cricket Board (WICB) to organise a match between the touring New Zealanders and a team selected by the university's vice-chancellor.
 Matches between touring sides and the Vice Chancellor's XI have since become a regular, almost annual, event.
 In 1999, Beckles published a two-volume series on the history of cricket in the Caribbean, entitled The Development of West Indies Cricket.
-Three years later, prior to start of the 2002–03 cricket season, the WICB announced that the expanded Red Stripe Bowl, the premier limited-overs competition in the West Indies, would feature the university's cricket team.
-UWI's two-season stint in the tournament was largely a result of the efforts of Beckles' efforts.
+Three years later, prior to the start of the 2002–03 cricket season, the WICB announced that the expanded Red Stripe Bowl, the premier limited-overs competition in the West Indies, would feature the university's cricket team.
+UWI's two-season stint in the tournament was largely a result of Beckles' efforts.
 He remains a director of what is now the C. L. R. James Centre for Cricket Research (named in honour of C. L. R. James), and is also overall sports coordinator for the university.

 Other positions

-Beckles serves on the editorial boards of several academic journals, including William and Mary Quarterly, Journal of Caribbean History, and Sports in Society, and is an international editor for the Journal of American History.
+Beckles serves on the editorial boards of several academic journals, including William and Mary Quarterly, The Journal of Caribbean History, and Sports in Society, and is an international editor for the The Journal of American History.
 Outside of academia, he has filled the following positions: